Like other trade-related jobs, electricians perform some of the most dangerous tasks in the global marketplace.

-OHSA requires employers to provide certain safety training to their employees to ensure they are aware of the dangers in the trade.
+The Occupational Safety and Health Administration (OHSA) requires employers to provide safety training to employees to ensure they’re aware of the dangers in the trade.

 - Use hand tools and power tools following the manufacturer’s recommendations.

-- Lifting with knees, not your back, and be aware of when to ask for help.
+- Lifting with your knees, not your back, and be aware of when to ask for help

-- Use, maintain and store protective equipment as per manufacturer’s recommendations.
+- Use, maintain and store protective equipment as per the manufacturer’s recommendations